Managing the Development of Your Enrollment Marketing Assets

 6. Social Media Advertising

-Once you have shored up your internet presence with your website, online reviews, and appearance in search, you need to leverage the power of social media advertising.
+Once you have shored up your internet presence with your website, online reviews, and appearance in search, you need to leverage the power of school social media advertising.

 To use social media as a true recruitment tool, you must do paid advertising.

-Social media advertising is THE best type of advertising because it is so incredibly targeted.
 You can target your exact type of family to ensure that only the people who could realistically attend your school are seeing these ads.
 That is why most major companies and universities have shifted most of their advertising to social media.

 You can advertise your school on social media yourself, but unless you have a team who can do all of the targeting and development of your advertising, you might want to partner with a company like SchoolMint to help you out.

-You can read about the success one client had with our social media advertising services here.
+You can read about the success one client had with our social media advertising services here:

 7. Your School Tour